ibm-cloud-docs/dl/faqs.md

 The marketplace has evolved since Direct Link Exchange was established.
 With data center operators now blurring the lines as Network Service Providers, IBM will be combining the Exchange offering with Connect on the new "next generation" platform to reflect both this change in the marketplace and simplify the Direct Link portfolio.
 Direct Link Exchange will service only the Direct Link classic infrastructure.
 After migrations of the partner inter-connections to the XCRs are complete, Exchange will be moved to End of Marketing (EoM).

-## Will Direct Link be available in non-MZRs, or is it only a solution for MZRs?
+## Will Direct Link "2.0" be available in non-MZRs, or is it only a solution for MZRs?
 {: #dl-mzr}
 {: faq}

-Initial rollout plans are for two MZRs.
+Initial rollout plans are for the MZRs to be prioritized.
 Other PoPs across the portfolio will support the new Direct Link access model, enabling access to the classic infrastructure and VPC expansions as they occur.

 ## What other locations are in the 2020 roadmap?
 {: #roadmap}